-The PCMHS service provides support and consultation to both the CMHTs and the GPs to bridge between Secondary and Primary Care and to ensure consistent treatment, care to the individual and sustained management in Primary Care.
+The PCMHS service provides support and consultation to both the CMHTs and the GPs to bridge the gap between Secondary and Primary Care and to ensure consistent treatment and care to the individual and sustained management in Primary Care.

-The Primary Care Mental Health Specialist service spans across Canterbury and Coastal area, South Kent Coast and Ashford.
-Both a ‘step down’ service – referrals being made directly from the community mental health team – and a ‘step up’ service – referrals from GPs for stable patients in clusters 7, 11 and 12 who might have been previously discharged to just the GP from secondary care and in need of additional support – are provided.
+The Primary Care Mental Health Specialist service spans across Canterbury and Coastal area, South Kent Coast, Ashford and Dartford, Gravesham, Swanley and Swale areas.
+Both a ‘step down’ service – referrals being made directly from the Community Mental Health Team – and a ‘step up’ service – referrals from GPs for patients who are in need of additional mental health support at a primary care level are provided.

 The benefits of the Primary Care Mental Health Specialist service are that it enables people who would otherwise remain in secondary services or who would not be able to sustain discharge in primary care without support to be transitioned safely into primary care.
 The PCMHS service provides support and consultation to both the CMHTs (Community Mental Health Teams) and the GPs to facilitate this process and can act as a bridge between secondary and primary care to improve communication between services and to ensure consistent treatment, care to the individual and sustained management in primary care.
 Our team also benefits the community by increasing its mental health service capacity and expertise in primary care.

 To improve service quality and outcomes for people with mental ill-health, based on recovery principles enabling optimum timely independence so patients will not remain on caseloads for long periods.